gvasconcellos/pipedrive_last/README.md

     Currently only CREATE is supported therefore whenever you add a new Lead (while integrated), the creation will also take place at Pipedrive.
 The lead's organization will be searched for and used if found.
     Otherwise a new one will be added.

-TODOs

-    fix root is pointing to login even when user already logged automated testings
-    integrate update and delete